ASSERT-KTH/lighthouse/README.md

 # ASSERT Proof of execution prototype

-To update docker image after modifing client, host, or guest:
+To update docker image after modifying client, host, or guest:

 ```bash
 # Replace `<tag>` with your own, and update `network-params.yaml`.